"Even an ignorant man will not blunder in a true story -- nor can an artful man keep a false story straight." — Thomas Paine

 Hypocrisy and bias are also personal and circumstantial grounds for pseudorefutation, all such remaining quite distinct from whatever assertion in and of itself standing or falling entirely upon intrinsic merits.
 Only inconsistencies between assertions are logically relevant.
 The Latin term tu quoque (meaning "you're another" or, more loosely, "look who's talking") is sometimes used to name the above common variety of Circumstantial Ad Hominem argument.

 Another more narrowly specific variant isArgumentum Ad Hominem Hypocriticum, the fallacious rejection of an entirely valid argument or assertion advanced hypocritically.
 For example, it was vastly hypocritical of the Chauvinistic profiteering European politicians to accuse the megalomaniacal and corrupt Manichean President George Bush Jr. of cynical and selfish disregard of the interests of the rest of the world, and yet is certainly remains sadly no less precisely true.
+Putting the other in the wrong does not nesessarilly put one in the right.
+Bith disputants may be wrong, and even in the same way.
 The reciprocal mudslinging raises no logical inconsistencies and affords neither any defense.
 Yet neither acknowledges culpability.
 Hence, nevertheless, conceivably, exposition upon hypocrisies in context, may possibly somehow imply some manner of lies by omission and therefore important half-truths to be pointed out explicitly if and as at all directly relevant.

 The fallacy Adanim